 Nonresidents are not permitted to use certain residence hall areas such as laundry rooms, residence hall computer sites and libraries, rental parking spaces, ice machines, or storage rooms.
 They must be escorted throughout the building at all times by their host upon entering through the outside security doors.

-A roommate who has not been consulted regarding an overnight guest should address the concern first with the roommate.
-If the matter is not resolved, the resident should seek the assistance of a Resident Advisor.
+A roommate\suitemate who has not been consulted regarding an overnight guest should address the concern first with the roommate\suitemate.
+If the matter is not resolved, the resident should seek the assistance of a resident advisor.

 Visitation is established individually by the residents of each room.
 With the consent of your roommate, you may invite a guest to visit your room.
 Undergraduates may declare their own rooms “off-limits” for visitation during certain days or hours by discussing with their roommate(s).

 There are designated areas in the undergraduate halls that are non-visitation.
-The women's non-visitation area is one wing of a residence hall floor separated from the other wings by a locked security door.
+The women's non-visitation area is one wing of a residence hall floor.
 Students interested in this option should contact their Resident Director.

-All hall and floor lounges are furnished for the use of all residents.
-Lounge furnishings (chairs, tables, lamps, cushions, and couches) must remain in their original locations.
+All hall and floor lounges, and shared living spaces, are furnished for the use of all residents.
+Furnishings (chairs, tables, lamps, cushions, and couches) must remain in their original locations.
 They are not intended for personal use in individual resident rooms.
-Floor or main lounge furniture found in resident rooms will be removed and the resident(s) will be billed a $40 relocation fee per item.
+Floor, main lounge, or shared living space furniture found in resident rooms will be removed and the resident(s) will be billed a $40 relocation fee per item.
 Please be advised that some lounges may be used for break housing and temporary housing accommodations.

 Security in the residence halls requires resident cooperation and active participation.
-Room keys are the most important means of security.
-Residents should keep their rooms locked at all times, particularly when they are sleeping.
+Room\suite keys are the most important means of security.
+Residents should keep their rooms\suites locked at all times, particularly when they are sleeping.
 A locked door deters intrusion.

 Security doors should not be propped open; security doors that are propped should be closed.
 Locked doors protect residents.
 Nonresidents should not be admitted.
 A resident must escort a nonresident at all times while inside the residence halls.
 The office or desk clerk should be telephoned if someone suspicious is seen.